jupyter/accessibility/docs/funding/czi-grant-roadmap.md

 ---

-## Join in

-### Contribute
+## Contribute

 Does one of the above items interest you?
 Do you have accessibility knowledge that you'd like to share?
 This work takes place across multiple open-source projects and repositories, so [jupyter-a11y-mgmt's contributing guide](https://github.com/Quansight-Labs/jupyter-a11y-mgmt/blob/main/CONTRIBUTING.md) might be a good place to start.

-### Stay up to date
+## Stay up to date

 This roadmap will be updated periodically.
 Check back to find what's been completed and what's to be worked on next.

-Tasks that have been completed will be listed on the changelog (🚧 coming soon!)
+Tasks that have been completed will be listed on the Changelog (🚧 coming soon!)

 ### Start learning about accessibility

 🚧 Coming soon!

 <!-- links -->

-[Jupyter - CZI proposal submitted]: https://chanzuckerberg.com/eoss/proposals/inclusive-and-accessible-scientific-computing-in-the-jupyter-ecosystem/
+[jupyter - czi proposal submitted]: https://chanzuckerberg.com/eoss/proposals/inclusive-and-accessible-scientific-computing-in-the-jupyter-ecosystem/